Real stories that show how our virtual healthcare services change lives and strengthen your brand.

 While impostor syndrome may not be classified as a mental health disorder, its impact on mental wellbeing is undeniable.
 Here are some coping strategies to help individuals manage these feelings and cultivate a more balanced view of their abilities and accomplishments:

 In summary, impostor syndrome is a prevalent phenomenon characterised by self-doubt and inadequacy despite evidence of success or competence.
 While not classified as a mental health disorder, its effects on mental wellbeing can be profound.
-Individuals can overcome impostor syndrome by implementing coping mechanisms, seeking support when necessary, and developing a more positive and balanced self-perception.
+Individuals can overcome impostor syndrome by implementing effective coping mechanisms, seeking support when needed, and cultivating a more positive and balanced self-perception.

 Please enter your email for instant download.